dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 Typescript has two top types, `any` and `unknown` and `never` is the bottom type.

-But before we start, let us get a couple of definitions for important concepts.
+A top type is the supertype of all types, and the bottom type can be known as the subtype of all types.

+Before progressing further, let us define what a supertype and subtype are.

 ## supertypes and subtypes

-A supertype is a generalized entity that can represent common properties.
+A `supertype` is a generalized entity that can represent common properties.
+Supertypes exist higher up the hierarchy or near the top because they are more generic and cover more cases.
 Entities like `Animal` or `Vehicle` are good examples of supertypes.

-A subtype is a specialized version of a supertype, e.g. a `Dog` is a subtype of the Animal supertype or a `Car` is a subtype of `Vehicle`.
+A `subtype` is a specialized version of a supertype, e.g. a `Dog` is a subtype of the Animal supertype or a `Car` is a subtype of `Vehicle`.
+Subtypes exist lower down the hierarchy or near the bottom.

 Below is a simple object hierarchy with `Dog` as a supertype and `Pitbull` and `Alsation` as subtypes of the supertype `Dog`.